sagemath/trac_to_gh/Issue 6705.md

 # Issue 6705: ATLAS has no tuning parameters for sun4v machines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6705

 Original creator: drkirkby